seri037/llcppg/llpkgstore.md

 Installation process:
 1. `llgo get` follows the Go Module mechanism to obtain the corresponding version of the Go module.
-2. Check if the pulled Go module contains `llpkg.cfg` to determine if it is an llpkg.
+2. Check if the pulled Go module contains `llpkg.cfg` to determine if it is a llpkg.
 3. If it is:
-  - Run `conan install` for binaries
+  - Run `conan install` for binaries.
-  - Store `.pc` files for building
+  - Store `.pc` files for building.
   - Add a comment in the `go.mod` file indicating the original version of the corresponding C library for this llpkg.

 ## Version Conversion Rules [wip]